dreger/audaciousfox.net/_posts/2014-12-12-budgeting.md

 title: Budgeting
 layout: post
 ---
-As a junior in college, **I had no earthly idea how to manage my money**.
+As a junior in college, I had no earthly idea how to manage my money.

 I was working part-time at some of the offices on campus, and I made a small amount of money working as a writing center tutor.
 However, by the time the next paycheck would roll around, I would be broke.